Rutba/Olfactory_mood_analysis/README.md

 # Olfactory_mood_analysis
+Unlike traditional behavioral or machine learning projects that focus exclusively on either sensory perception or molecular data, this research uniquely integrates chemical, perceptual, and behavioral dimensions of olfactory processing.
+By combining odor molecule descriptors with human ratings of pleasantness, intensity, and familiarity, the project constructs a computational bridge between physical chemical structure and subjective emotional response
 ## Dataset Description
 Used real olfactory datasets from the Pyrfume Project, which compiles validated chemical + perceptual data.
 The two datasets: